parkverdict

 California National Historic Trail

 A rider in a red vest on a horse in a grassy patch surrounded by sagebrush with clouds in the sky.
-61WORTH IT NPS photo
+61GOOD RANGE NPS photo

 National Historic Trail · CA